-The plan was based on findings from a public consultation that took place in the summer of 2013.
+The previous plan was based on findings from a public consultation that took place in the summer of 2013.

-During this consultation residents were asked to identify their concerns in relation to crime and disorder.
+During the previous consultation residents were asked to identify their concerns in relation to crime and disorder.
 The results of the findings then formed the priorities for the plan.